Strategic Liquidity Provision in Uniswap v3: Introduction

-There is a growing body of work studying liquidity provision incentives in Uniswap v2. \citet{angeris2019analysis} present an analysis of Uniswap, and more broadly of constant-product AMMs, and demonstrate conditions for which the markets closely track the price on an external reference market. \citet{angeris2020improved} extend this line of research by demonstrating that the more general class of CFMMs incentivize participants to report the true price of an asset on an external market, demonstrating their value as price oracles.
+The Uniswap v1 protocol was defined by \cite{uniswapv1white}, followed up with v2 by \cite{adams2020uniswap}, and most recently amended in v3 by \cite{adams2021uniswap}.
+There has been a growing body of work studying LP incentives in Uniswap v2. \cite{angeris2019analysis} present an analysis of Uniswap, and more broadly of constant-product AMMs, and demonstrate conditions for which the markets closely track the price on an external reference market. \cite{angeris2020improved} extend this line of research by demonstrating that the more general class of CFMMs incentivize participants to report the true price of an asset on an external market, demonstrating their value as price oracles.

-\citet{evans2020liquidity} demonstrates that for {\em geometric mean market makers} (G3Ms), passive liquidity provision can be used to replicate payoffs of financial derivatives and more active trading strategies. \citet{tassy2020growth} and \citet{uniswapsfinancialalchemy} analyze the growth in wealth of a liquidity provider in CFMM for a geometric Brownian motion price process. \citet{evans2021optimal} extend this to more general liquidity provider objectives and diffusion processes.

-\citet{aoyagi2020lazy} study the equilibrium liquidity provision of constant product markets, and show that strategic liquidity providers in the Uniswap v2 environment may have a non-monotonic best response when parameterized with the opponents' liquidity provision. \citet{angeris2020does} extend this line of work to arbitrary CFMMs and calculate bounds on the liquidity provider rewards based on the curve that defines the CFMM.
+\cite{aoyagi2020lazy} study the equilibrium liquidity provision of constant product AMMs, and show that strategic LPs in the Uniswap v2 environment may have a non-monotonic best response when parameterized with the opponents' liquidity provision. \cite{angeris2020does} extend this line of work to CFMMs and calculate bounds on the LP rewards based on the curve that defines the CFMM. \cite{capponi2021adoption} studies the adopation of decentralized exchanges more generally, using a sequential game framework to model interactions between LPs and traders.
+In addition, \cite{schlegel2022axioms} and \cite{frongillo2023axiomatic} provide an axiomatic framework for general CFMMs similar in nature to Uniswap v2, with the latter focusing on connections with CFMMs in the prediction market setting. \cite{evans2020liquidity} consider {\em geometric mean market makers} (G3Ms), and show that passive liquidity provision can be used to replicate payoffs of financial derivatives and more active trading strategies. \cite{tassy2020growth} and \cite{uniswapsfinancialalchemy} analyze the growth in wealth of an LP in CFMM for a geometric Brownian motion price process. \cite{evans2021optimal} extend this to more general LP objectives and diffusion processes.

-The above work applies to Uniswap v2 and the general class of CFMMs but not to Uniswap v3.
-A blog post by \citet{charmalphavault} describes a ``passive rebalancing'' strategy for v3, which aims at maintaining a 50-50 ratio of value for the assets of the liquidity provider.
-Our work presents a more general class of liquidity provision strategies for Uniswap v3, and introduces a Markov model to evaluate the expected utility of different strategies.
-To our knowledge, this is the first formal study of liquidity provision strategies in Uniswap v3.